lgc13/LucasCosta_portfolio/java/testing-example/README.md

 - mock any classes with `@Mock`
 - use `InjectMocks` on the class to be tested
    - this instantiates the class as well
-- use `when` to make returns of methods
+- use `when` to mock returns of methods

 ```java